pauldlynch/eqguide/guides/crescent-reach/index.md

 - Inn: on the top floor, in the back right room, pick up a drakkin scale.
 - Library: See Assistant Geejulin for a book, and a book on the shelves.
 - Merchant Wyn'las: buy (no charge) wind chimes and jar of the wind spirit.
-- Dragon's Grove: find the rune s in the SW; find a book by the NE water; pick up a water sample (from either water area); find a broadleaf ground spawn by the trees; then find rune stones to the left of the entrance to the city.
+- Dragon's Grove: find the rune stones in the SW; find a book by the NE water; pick up a water sample (from either water area); find a broadleaf ground spawn by the trees; then find rune stones to the left of the entrance to the city.
 - Hollows: fill the jar in waterfall (just swim through; there is a waterfall at each end of the stream); kill undead fishermen for the essence; click the bush just inside the sporali cave for the poisonous nettle.
 Also gather mushrooms (use /open) for Ways of Nature.
 - Top floor: in the rats and bats room, target yourself and click the staff you were given, then talk to the invisible drakkin in the far right corner; pick up a dusty skeleton bone (ground spawn) in the same general area.
 - Back to the council room for hand-ins.